simongdavies/silver-garbanzo/README.md

 ![portal-template-deployment-outputs](./images/portal-template-deployment-outputs.png)

+Once the deployment is complete you can follow whatever instructions the CNAB Package provides to access the application, for example the duffle\spring-music-cnab solution provides the following instructions:

 ### Install using Azure CloudShell

-CNAB packages can be deployed using se Azure CloudShell, but any CNAB compliant tool can be used to install and manage an application.
+CNAB packages can also be deployed using Azure CloudShell, when using Azure CloudShell Duffle is required .
 For instructions on setting up CloudShell see [this document](set_up_cloudshell.md)

 ## How to Build a Package

 ## Contributing